ericcurtin/limux/README.md

   sudo ./limux.sh
   ```

-- It is possible to start a UI with XServer XSDL (optional):
+- It is possible to start a UI with XServer XSDL app, make sure you start XSDL app first (optional):

   ```
   sudo ./limux.sh fedora:35 ui